HTMLGuyLLC/jPack/README.md

        });
    }

-   //you can grab the last page that was loaded (prior to this one) like this: var last_history = navigation.getLastHistoryRecord();
+   //if trackHistory is true, you can grab the last history record (or all - see getters/setters above) var last_history = navigation.getLastHistoryRecord();
    if( last_history ){
        const last_url = last_history.url;